A new experience below 42 Street

-We’re investing in the corridor underneath 42 St, at Grand Central, Bryant Park and Times Square Stations—from redesigning passageways and platforms and adding elevators, to expanding stairways and transforming the 42 St Shuttle train into a fully accessible service.
-Combined, these projects are modernizing a major transit corridor in New York City: 42 Street.
+We’re investing in the corridor below 42 St—at Grand Central, Bryant Park and Times Square Stations—from redesigning passageways and platforms and adding elevators, to expanding stairways and transforming the 42 St Shuttle train into a fully accessible service.

-This is a historic corridor, and a lot has changed since the tracks on which the 42 St Shuttle run opened as part of the original subway system over 100 years ago.
-Namely, the number of customers who use it every day—more than use the entire Boston subway and bus system daily.
+A lot has changed since the tracks on which the 42 St Shuttle run opened as part of the original subway system over 100 years ago.
+And it's crucial: More people use this corridor every day than the entire Boston subway and bus system in a day.

-Today, these stations are too crowded, and too inaccessible, so we're fixing that.
-The work we’re doing will make the journey faster and accessible for people with all abilities—connecting more of New York for more New Yorkers.
+Today, these stations are too crowded and too inaccessible.
+We're fixing that.
+The work we’re doing will make the journey faster and accessible for people of all abilities—connecting more of New York for more New Yorkers.

-We’re opening and expanding platforms and mezzanines.
-We’re adding more turnstiles.
-We’re widening existing stairways and adding new ones.
-You’ll have more space to move and get around, so you can spend less of your commute navigating our stations and get to your destination that much faster.
+More (and bigger) platforms and mezzanines.
+More turnstiles.
+Wider stairways, and new ones.
+You’ll spend less of your commute navigating our stations, so you can get to your destination that much faster.

 We’re overhauling the existing escalators and adding new ones to the Grand Central Station complex.
 We’re upgrading and adding modern elevators, too.

-While the rest of Times Square and Grand Central meet ADA standards, the link that connects them remains inaccessible to too many people: the 42 St Shuttle.
+While the rest of Times Square and Grand Central meet ADA standards, the the 42 St Shuttle that connects them is inaccessible to too many people.
 We’re fixing that.
-From end-to-end, the 42 St corridor will be open and accessible to everyone, connecting more of New York for more New Yorkers.
+From end-to-end, the 42 St corridor will be open and accessible to everyone.

 We're keeping service running and stations open as much as possible to minimize the impact on your commute.
 Certain projects require temporary closures of escalators, elevators and entrances, and other projects will fully close some entrances while we rebuild new, bigger ones.